 Christmas is a time of gift-giving.
-So is it a good time to give your aging father or mother a medical alert system?
+So is it a good time to give your aging father or mother a medical alert watch?
 It all depends on how you give the gift.
 Give it too bluntly and you might find yourself with a fight on your hands.

 Picture it: You’re a 75-year old man who is in generally good health and lives independently.
 You don’t need a retirement home.
 Those are for old people.
 It’s Christmas morning and your kids have a present for you.
 What is it?
 A watch?
 A wallet?
 Let’s see…

 WHAT THE HECK!?!
 It’s one of those medical alarms!
 They think I’m old!!!

 We’re keenly aware that that’s the reaction many seniors have when they get one of our medical alert systems.
 They see it as a vote of no-confidence from their children.
 Tying the kit up with a bow doesn’t make it any easier to accept.

 But how you present the gift just might make it more acceptable.
 Here are some suggestions that might help.